Guru & Avalokiteshvara: The Remainder of the Text

 you dissolve into the undissipating drop at the center of my eight-petalled heart.

 The undissipating drop (mi-shig-pa’i thig-le) is referring to the subtlest clear-light mind and the subtlest energy-wind that have beginningless and endless continuity, even into Buddhahood.
-In each lifetime in which we have a body that has a chakra system – so let’s say the human body – it will stay at the center of the heart chakra (which has eight channels coming out, so it’s called the eight-petalled heart).
+In each lifetime, in which we have a body that has a chakra system – so let’s say the human body – it will stay at the center of the heart chakra (which has eight channels coming out, so it’s called the eight-petalled heart).

 Now, right at that spot,

-So in the center of your heart chakra.
+In the center of our heart chakra.

 your enlightening body, my spiritual master, with the three beings stacked as before, appears clearly, once more, on a lotus and a moon.